MichaelBironneau/stpl/README.md

     python setup.py test

 ##Description##
 A timestamped, encrypted property list intended for use as an authentication token that is stored client-side in an HTTP cookie.
 Uses PBKDF2 to derive key and pads plaintext with random data before encrypting with AES-256 (CBC mode).
-The first block of the plaintext contains the timestamp and some (or all) of the user-defined properties, so that if the IV is tampered with an error will be raised on decryption (the IV only affects the first block in CBC-mode).
-The IV + ciphertext are then signed using Python's HMAC-MD5 implementation.
+The IV + ciphertext are then signed using Python's native HMAC-MD5 implementation.

 Typical usage: